I spent twenty years fat. And if it’s anyone’s fault, it’s my own.

 But I don’t want to tell you about the weight loss.

 Over the course of a couple of years, the weight loss became incidental.
 I changed as a person.
 I started lifting weights.
 I got a new job.
 I moved back to my favourite city.
 Women, to my great surprise, began showing frequent and intense interest in me.
 It wasn’t because I was thinner.
 Indeed, I’m still overweight, though to a much smaller degree.
 My life changed because I had changed.
 I became confident in my ability to make an impact on the world.
-I was helpless alone but infinitely capable with God.
+I was still alone but infinitely capable with God.
 My physical body, now as then, is an expression of the person I am inside.

 That person was shaped by God in extreme graciousness.
 I don’t think that being fat was God’s will for me, but I do know that God uses all circumstances for the good of those who love him.
-I can see definite ways that God used my being fat to break down a blindingly intense pride and self-centeredness that would have destroyed me.
-In the same way, God has used my losing the fat to teach me about my dependence on him and the benefit of trusting him.
+I can see definite ways that God used my being overweight to break down a blindingly intense pride and self-centeredness that would have destroyed me.
+In the same way, God has used my losing the pounds to teach me about my dependence on him and the benefit of trusting him.

 This year I hope to finish losing the last of the weight.
 I’ve signed up for a public obstacle course race.
 I encourage my friends to come to the gym with me.
-I try to show the same patience God showed me when I encounter people in the same position I used to be, who blame everything but their own sin for the state of their lives.
+I try to show the same patience God showed me when I encounter people in the same position I used to be, who blame everything but themselves for the state of their lives.
 I face new challenges daily, but God is with me.